Brand System / Automotive / Sports Luxury / 1935-present

 What happened to Jaguar?

 Jaguar and the Leaper That Made Grace, Pace, and Space Physical is a brand system case about Jaguar in 1935-present.
-The leaper made elegance feel like movement, not decoration.
+The leaper made elegance read as like movement, not decoration.
 A slogan works harder when the product has a matching body language.
 Jaguar made Grace, Pace, and Space easier to believe through stance, animal motion, and sports-luxury proportion.

 Why is Jaguar a brand system case?